mmai/vim-markdown-wiki/README.md

  - The corresponding link file is loaded in the current buffer.
  - Hit Leader key + ENTER to go back

- You can set a shortcut to open links in a new window, see below
+ You can set a shortcut to open links in a new split, see below

 Change key mappings in your vim config file
 --------